SethMMorton/SethMMorton.github.io/_posts/2013-04-26-hello-world.md

 My first post!

-This blog will be dedicated to coding and computing, with likely topics being
+This blog will talk about coding and computing, with likely topics being

 * Python
 * Fortran